 FACE of the day: Some of Rocque’s pot-stained prints are being sold for $2,500 each.
 A show featuring the work opened last week at a small alternative gallery in the stylish Ipanema neighbourhood.
 It takes him a week to complete a single print blowing about five joints’ worth of smoke onto a paper daily.
 Bill Clinton missed his calling…

-Some pieces of art by the Brazilian artist Fernando de la Rocque are exhibited at the La Cucharacha, a small alternative gallery in the stylish, in Rio de Janeiro, Brazil, Monday Aug.
+Brazilian artist Fernando de la Rocque stands in front of some of their pieces of art at the La Cucharacha, a small alternative gallery in the stylish, in Rio de Janeiro, Brazil, Monday Aug.
 20, 2012.
 Some of Rocque's pot-stained prints are being sold for $2,500 each.
 It takes him a week to complete a single print blowing about five joints' worth of smoke onto a paper daily.
 (AP Photo/Felipe Dana)

 MARIJUANA is not legal.
 Still.
 Face of the Day features Matt Galanti, 17, of Bothell, Washington, smoking marijuana from a glass bong at the opening day of the pro-marijuana rally Seattle Hempfest.
 To his side are Zach Casselman, 18, of Bothell, and Clay Graeber, 20.
 The three-day event comes as citizens in Washington state prepare to vote on an initiative that would legalize and tax the sale of up to an ounce of cannabis at state-licensed stores.

 Mayor Mike McGinn, a keen supporter of Initiative 502 to legalise marijuana, says: